EmbeddedOS/embeddedos.github.io/_posts/2024-11-14-QEMU-Object-Model.md

 ---
-title: 'QOM: The way QEMU modularize components using an OOP approach.'
+title: 'QEMU Object Module: QEMU framework with OOP style.'
 description: >-
-  Let's discover how QEMU modularize its source code structure into a framework with Object Model.
+  Let's discover the QEMU Object Module and how it provides a framework for registering user creatable types using an OOP approach.

 author: Cong
 date: 2024-11-14 00:00:00 +0800